 Physical symptoms

-- Severe muscle, joint, and bone pain
+Severe muscle, joint, and bone pain

-- Intense anxiety and agitation
+Anxiety and agitation

 Fentanyl withdrawal symptoms set in more quickly and are more severe than those of other opioids, like heroin.
 Without 24/7 support during detox, it can be easy to relapse.

-Detox timeline: What to expect
+Medical detox timeline: What to expect

 Short-acting opioids, like fentanyl, usually take a week to 10 days to fully clear from the body.
 For many people, symptoms usually come in a couple of waves.

-Early withdrawal (8–24 hours)
+Early withdrawal (8–24 Hours)

 The first day after stopping fentanyl use brings on flu-like symptoms, like runny nose and eyes.
 Sweating, yawning, and sleep loss are also normal.
 Joint, muscle, and headaches also usually set in quickly.
 Cravings also start early.

-Full withdrawal (24–72 hours)
+Full withdrawal (24–72 Hours)

-Symptoms peak within the first three days for most detoxing from fentanyl.
+Symptoms peak within the first three days for most people detoxing from fentanyl.
 Blood pressure and heart rate usually rise.
 Some people feel agitated and even get a fever.
 Nausea, diarrhea, and vomiting make it hard to eat or drink, which can cause dehydration.
 For some, blood pressure can drop.

 The first month